simplyblock-io/documentation/docs/deployments/deployment-planning/recommendations.md

     Devices will be removed from the operating system control and will not show up any longer in _lsblk_ once Simplyblock storage nodes are running.

 !!!
 Info
-    It is required to low-level format devices with 4KB block size (_nvme format_ cmd choosing the correct _lbaf_) before deploying Simplyblock.
+    It is required to [low-level format devices](docs/reference/nvme-low-level-format.md) with 4KB block size before deploying Simplyblock.

 ## Network